chribonn/ETransL/README.md

 ![Image](./README/ETransL-003.PNG "ETrans")

-The ETransL workbook is the control center of the solution.
+The ETransL workbook is the control cen of the solution.
 Through it one specifies:

 * The Transaction Workbook & Worksheet
 * The Template Workbook & Worksheet